enewton3/launch-counter/README.md

 #### PostMVP

 - Ability to save launches using local storage, so that you can save the ones you're watching
-- Ability to remove launch countdowns and old sections disappear when launch is complete
+- Ability to remove launch countdowns and old sections disappear when launch is complete ----tick----
 - incorporating past launch search
 - incorporating other parts of the launch library api like astronaut look up, space events, dockings, etc.
 - look into geolocation and showing what space objects are overhead right now